 Change your habits!

 We all know that late-day or late-night meals and alcohol consumption wreak havoc on sleep and heart rates and negatively impact recovery.

 Well, Whoop shows your data on how your bad habits slow your recovery to change those habits that decrease your HRV.

-Drinking a lot of cups of coffee a day?
+Are you drinking a lot of cups of coffee a day?

 Try and reduce it to two cups and monitor your HRV using your Whoop band.
 You will be surprised!

 A fellow workout partner who had suffered some minor spinal cord injuries from an accident could never get his recovery scores and HRV higher because of poor sleep patterns.